felixschndr/migration-from-openhab-to-homeassistant/README.md

 One thing I was afraid of before starting to use Home Assistant was the Home Assistant Cloud as it is not free like the openHAB cloud.
 The cloud connectors of both systems allow the devices configured in them to be accessible by Alexa, which is a hard requirement for me.

-The cloud integration of Home Assistant costs 75 EUR per year ([depending on your location and currency](https://www.nabucasa.com/pricing/)) which is something I wanted to avoid.
+The cloud integration of Home Assistant costs 75 EUR per year ([depending on your location and currency](https://www.nabucasa.com/pricing/)), which is something I wanted to avoid.

 Luckily, there is the [Home Assistant Matter Hub](https://github.com/t0bst4r/home-assistant-matter-hub) that allows to expose devices from Home Assistant using Matter to Alexa.
 This has two major advantages: _It does not use the cloud and it does not use the cloud_.
 Firstly, you don't have to pay the fee to use the cloud of Home Assistant.
 Secondly, all the communication is local and not depending on some cloud server.
-(When the internet is down at home this still won't allow devices to be controlled by voice using Alexa since the speech to text recognition of Alexa still runs in the cloud, but it's a step in the right direction.)
+(When the internet is down at home, this still won't allow devices to be controlled by voice using Alexa since the speech to text recognition of Alexa still runs in the cloud.
+But it's a step in the right direction.)

 The Home Assistant cloud has more features than only the voice service integration such as a remote connection, so you can access your Home Assistant instance on the go.
 However, since I have a VPN configured to my home network, I have no usage for that feature.
 Thus, using the Home Assistant Matter Hub allows me to ditch the cloud subscription entirely.